 Conclusion

 In the end, whether you become a front-end developer or a backend developer, you’re choosing a career full of opportunity.
-The key is to start learning, try out projects, and keep improving your skills.
-Web development is not just about code, it’s about solving problems, building useful tools, and creating experiences that people enjoy.
+The key is to start learning, build projects, and continuously improve your skills.